smoynes/elsie/docs/README.txt

 is not good software.
 However, to the  author, the project is not intended to be useful to others, not in utilitarian terms, at least.

-Nor  𝔼𝕃𝕊𝕀𝔼 is  novel: simulators  already exist  for the  LC-3 architecture,  of course.
+Neither is 𝔼𝕃𝕊𝕀𝔼  novel: simulators already exist for the  LC-3 architecture, of course.
 The  textbook publishers provide  one and  there are many  others freely available online.
 This one is admittedly a mere reinvention of the wheel.

 That said, the  gift the design and  engineering process affords is  that it can reveal  something  about  either  our world  or  ourselves.
-It  is to be  hoped that building something useless and retreading  well worn paths will expose something essential and fundamental.
+Hopefully  building something useless and retreading well worn paths will expose something essential and fundamental.

 Personally,  there remain  many  Computer  Things that  baffle  me.
 Despite  ten thousand hours of computing,  I still feel lost when it  comes to the rudiments: